syncfusion-content/mobilejavascript-docs/MobileJS/NavigationBar/Getting-Started.md

 {% endhighlight %}

-Add the following code in your Style section to use font icons in your sample,
+Add the following code in your style section to use font icons in your sample,

 {% highlight css %}